 I remember the incredibly blue sky, probably the most beautiful blue sky I have ever seen.
 I remember the scarce, wispy white clouds dotting the horizon.
-I remember the clean, crisp, cool air fill my lungs.
-I remember the exact spot were I was standing when I heard that a plane flew into the first tower of the World Trade Center.
+I remember the clean, crisp, cold air fill my lungs.
+I remember the exact spot where I was standing when I heard that a plane flew into the first tower of the World Trade Center.
 I remember standing in the parking lot outside of the dormitory where we lived at boarding school.
-I remember looking at our apartment on the second floor thinking of my wife.
+I remember looking at our apartment on the second-floor thinking of my wife.
 I remember Todd Weaver.

 Months before September 11, Todd Weaver had just accepted his “dream job” working for a firm with an office in the World Trade Center.
 Todd was in one of the Towers that day.
 Todd died on September 11.
 Todd was my friend.

 Todd and I attended the same boarding school, and we played next to each other on the offensive line for the football team.
 We were friends, and there are many things I distinctly remember about him, as well as about his mom and dad.
 Todd and I lost touch many years ago, but I still think of him every year on September 11.